 About Us

-In 2019, Louise Curtis set up a choir in the town of Lochgilphead, Argyll, in loving memory of her father, whom she and her sister Sharon lost in 2022 to Vascular Dementia.
-Music was a massive part of their lives growing up, so when he was diagnosed, music was their bond with their dad, after losing his ability to communicate verbally, he smiled when his favorite song “Long Cool Woman in a black dress” or band was played on the “wireless”, …..
-The Community “Forget Me Not” Choir was born.
+Music was a massive part of Don, Louise’s, and her sister, Sharon’s lives while growing up, so, when their father was diagnosed with vascular dementia, music was their bond with their dad.
+He lost the ability to communicate verbally, and smiled when his favorite song “Long Cool Woman in a black dress” or band was played on the “wireless”.

 The Choir offers a safe, enriched environment, in Lochgilphead and in Tarbert where members can relax and enjoy an afternoon of singing, laughter, sparking up old friendships and making new ones.